 - Weather Station, measuring wind speed and direction, sun irradiance, rain fall and spore trap

 - Site security cameras with the ability to relay imagery and video for remote monitoring

 - Cloud storage, to host data sets collected by drones, UGV’s and weather stations.

 L1 RTK/Precise Point Positioning (PPP) GNSS will be used in Agronobots drones and rovers for real-time positioning data, using existing modular low-cost receiver systems that are already being used by LLEO Limited, using two of them (one fixed and one on the robot) connected by a LoRa radio link.
 By using a data stream from the base station over the LoRa radio link or via a mobile phone data network to connect with the network of GNSS reference stations (such as OS Net), the rover can output its position better than 10cm accuracy.
 The RTK solution is augmented intelligently with PPP for use of the system in GSM denied areas.
 The evaluation of Fixed Two Way Satellite Data Services is under assessment, to enable Internet access to a Local Wide Area Network when local telephone network access and mobile phone data coverage is unavailable, poor or intermittent.

-The nine month AGRONOBOTS Feasibility Study commenced on the 1st of May 2020 and the progress meeting has been performed on the 8th of December 2020 and Final Review Meeting was held on the 21st of September 2021.
+The AGRONOBOTS Feasibility Study commenced on the 1st of May 2020 the Business Case Review meeting was performed on the 8th of December 2020 and Final Review Meeting was held on the 21st of September 2021.